|

 Click here to learn why adopting a senior (or two) can be so very rewarding

-We were saddened to learn of Zipper's passing in February 2009 but Mac has a new friend in Chelsea - another "special needs" Border who landed on her feet with David and Kathy.
+We were saddened to learn of Zipper's passing in February 2009 but Mac enjoyed a new friend in Chelsea - another "special needs" Border who landed on her feet with David and Kathy.
+Mac went to join his buddy Zipper at the Bridge in March of 2012 at the ripe old age of 16.

 |